 Pranayama is the powerful practice of controlling one’s breath.
-The health benefits are quite substantial, and generally speaking, include healing the mind, the nervous system and of course the physical body.
-Since Pranayama works so intimately with the subtle, energetic body, it is of great importance to utilize the many different breathing variations properly.
-This will allow one to reap the full benefits of the practice, as well as avoid harming the system further.
+The health benefits are quite substantial, and generally speaking, include healing the mind, the nervous system and the physical body.
+Since Pranayama works so intimately with the subtle, energetic body it is of great importance to utilize the many different breathing variations properly.
+This will allow one to obtain the full benefits of the practice, as well as avoid harming the system further.
 Whatever your goals are for establishing a Pranayama practice, this article will share a bit of ancient knowledge with you to help get you started!

 A Deeper Look into Pranayama:

-On the other hand, the fast, shallow breathing that occurs during stressful situations (including intense exercise), and which tends to be typical in our over achieving daily life, is indeed decreasing and diminishing our vital life energy.
+On the other hand, the fast, shallow breathing that occurs during stressful situations (including intense exercise) and which tend to be typical in our often chaotic daily life, is indeed decreasing and diminishing our vital life energy.

 The Four Phases of the Breath